Veli Nieminen: Sport

 He won the Finnish championship in 150 metre free rifle standing in 1925.

-He was the secretary of Finnish Shooting Sport Federation in 1927–1936 and a board member in 1919–1933.
+He was the secretary of Finnish Shooting Sport Federation from 1927 to 1936 and a board member from 1919 to 1933.

 Politics

 He was among the leadership in the Mäntsälä rebellion.
 He was prosecuted for the rebellion but acquitted.

 He was developing the party platform and organisation for the Patriotic People's Movement.

 He sat in the Hämeenlinna municipal council in 1934–1936.